Rohit-Rannavre/Applied-Data-Science-Lab-2023/README.md

 The [Applied Data Science Lab](https://www.wqu.edu/programs/applied-ds-lab/), offered by *WorldQuant University*, is an immersive online program designed to equip students with practical skills in addressing real-world, intricate challenges.
 Spanning over 16 weeks, the program engages participants in a series of comprehensive data science projects that enable them to develop proficiency in data wrangling, analysis, model-building and effective communication through hands-on experience.

+Throughout the program, I had the opportunity to actively participate in eight fascinating projects designed to strengthen the fundamental data science concepts.
+Let me offer a concise explanation of each project.

 <br>

 ![](https://img.shields.io/badge/Project%201-Housing%20in%20Mexico-eb3470?style=for-the-badge)